How Napoleon became the Emperor of France

 When the French Revolution broke out, he gained fame as a gifted leader of the republican armies.

-Over the next few years, Napoleon gained even more successes for France during his First Italian Campaign, and even forced the powerful Austrian Empire into accepting a very one-sided peace treaty.
+Over the next few years, Napoleon gained even more successes for France during his First Italian Campaign (1796-7), where he led the French army to a series of stunning victories against the Austrians.

-Then in 1799, he returned to Paris when he heard that the Directory government had become deeply corrupt.
+Then in October 1799, he returned to Paris when he heard that the Directory government had become deeply corrupt.

-Once in possession of the political life of the republic, these three men drew up plans to fix, what they considered, to be wrong with the revolutionary French republic.
+Once in possession of the political life of the republic, these three men drew up plans to fix what they considered to be wrong with the revolutionary French republic.

 The Constitution of Year VIII